communitytechnology/communitytechnology.github.io/docs/cck/installing-configuring/_posts/2014-10-14-mesh-hardware-setups.md

 ## Advanced Setups
 For most community wireless networks, the simple setups above will fit the needs of the neighborhood or town.
 For others, more complex installations and configurations will be required.
 The hardware setups below involve more complicated arrangements of routers, when there is a need to connect multiple nodes together at a single site.
 Some of the instructions below require some familiarity with networking concepts, so we recommend reading through [Learn Networking Basics](/docs/cck/networking/learn-networking-basics/) first.

+Each of these setups show the configuration of mesh nodes to connect with Ethernet.
+Whenever possible, using wired Ethernet connections can greatly speed up your community network.
+There is much more bandwidth available with wired links, and there will be no interference when using cables.
+For more information on increasing performance on your community network, see [Guidelines for Mesh Networks](/docs/cck/networking/guidelines-for-mesh/).

 ### Mesh with Ethernet with DHCP
 ***Using a gateway to the Internet with DHCP for automatic assignment of IP addresses***